- What does Expiration Date mean?

 Physicians and pharmaceutical companies, because of legal restrictions and liability concerns, will not sanction such use and may not even comment on the safety or effectiveness of using their products beyond the date on the label.

-1What does Expiration Date mean?
 The expiration date, required by law in the United States, beginning in 1979, indicated the date the manufacturer guarantees the full potency and safety of the drug.
 At the time of the medication expiry date, the drug must be at least 90% of the original potency under proper storage conditions.

 The expiration date does not indicate a point when a medication loses potency and is no longer effective or becomes harmful.

 In general, drugs expiration date is 2-5 years from production date.
 FDA regulations do not require manufacturers to determine actual long-term drug potency and stability.
-For example, if a company chooses a two year expiration date, it does not have to test beyond that for prolonged effectiveness.
+For example, if a company chooses a three year expiration date, it does not have to test beyond that for prolonged effectiveness.

 Important note: Solid dosage forms, such as tablets and capsules, are most stable past their expiration date.
 Drugs that exist in solution or as a reconstituted suspension may not have the required potency if used when outdated.